Ortur Laser Master 3 vs xTool D1 Pro

 Should You Buy the Ortur Laser Master 3 or xTool D1 Pro?

-Overall, if we had to pick we would choose the xTool D1 Pro, for the slightly faster speed, lightly larger work area, and better quality parts and frame.
+Overall, I would choose the xTool D1 Pro, for the slightly faster speed, lightly larger work area, and better quality parts and frame.
+It’s just a bit better in every way, and feels like a more premium, well-made product.

 But, these are the two best diode lasers under $1000 in our opinion, so whichever choice you make, you’ll be more than happy with.